-26. Related Party Disclosures
+27. Related Party Disclosures

 The Group, certain subsidiaries and their shareholders, associates and joint ventures purchase products and services from one another in the normal course of business.
-The Group requires approval of the BOD for related party transactions amounting to at least ten percent (10%) of the consolidated total assets based on its latest audited financial statements.
+The Group requires approval of the BOD for related party transactions amounting to at least ten percent (10%) of the total consolidated assets based on its latest audited financial statements.